Kaholo/kaholo-plugin-pytest/README.md

 * installing/upgrading modules pip, pytest, pytest-json-report, and pipreqs
 * using pipreqs to identify and install/upgrade modules required by the project and tests

-File consts.json also selects a specific version of the base python image to start with.
-Depending on how your python projects and tests were developed, some modifications or other version of python may be required to accomodate your pytest needs.
-If the plugin isn't working for you, please let us know.
+File consts.json also specifies a specific default version of the base python image to start with.
+Depending on how your python projects and tests were developed, a different image may be needed.
+For that, use parameter `Alternative Docker Image`.

 ## Plugin Installation
 For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](./INSTALL.md).